honeybijan/bijan-personal-website/content/authors/admin/_index.md

     list: always

 ---
-I am a PhD student at Caltech working under Shuki Bruck and Leonard Schulman.
-I'm generally interested in mixture models, high-level data fusion, and stability to distribution shift - usually through the lense of causality.
+I am a computer scientist and mathematician interested in the synthesis and transportability of knowledge from and between multiple data sources.
+My work spans the fields of causality, data fusion, and distribution shift.
+I am currently pursuing a Ph.D. in Computing and Mathematical Sciences at Caltech supported by a NSF Graduate Research Fellowship and an Amazon AI4Science Fellowship.
 {style="text-align: justify;"}